getify/You-Dont-Know-JS/types & grammar/ch5.md

 (true ? false : true) ? true : true;	// true
 ```

-Besides the end result, there can be even more nuanced differences.
+Even more nuanced differences lurk with other value combinations, even if the end result is the same.
 Consider:

 ```js
 true ? false : true ? true : false;		// false